EMMITSBURG -- Coaching debuts don't come any more demanding than the one Mount St. Mary's Dan Whelan had yesterday.

 Russo, who resigned as coach in January to devote full energy to his duties as a biology professor, agreed last year to schedule North Carolina so the Tar Heels would have a game before their match Saturday at Syracuse.
 Carolina wanted another game to break up the trip north.

-Although the result was predictable -- a 20-5 Carolina romp -- Whelan didn't consider the day a total loss.
+Although the result was predictable -- a 20-5 Carolina romp -- Whelan didn't consider the day a disaster.

 North Carolina had a 6-2 advantage after one quarter and extended it to 18-5 by outscoring the Mount 8-1 in the third quarter.
 John Webster scored five goals for the Tar Heels and Dan Donnelly had four.